 Do you know about the latest buzz in the wedding biz?
-It's wedding teasers.
+It's the wedding teasers.
 They usually are a minute or two long and bear proofs of all that has happened at your wedding ceremonies.
 All your joys, your emotional moments, the family interactions and fun with friends is captured in them.
 Watching a wedding teaser makes you grateful for all those annoying times your wedding videographer kept following you all around.
+It is a short and brisk walk down the memory lane that will keep you wanting for more and that is why there are videos and photos to follow.
+The wedding teaser is a great way to revisit the fantastic moments from the fairytale that you lived on your D-day and they are also a good clip to send it to your friends and family members.

 After all, videos are closer to life than pictures, and hence have the power to make you sentimental even if you are watching it for the 'nth time.
 So what all goes into creating a perfectly crafted one?
 And how do you make sure that your wedding teaser stands out from the sea of trailers available online?